Electrostatically-induced topological phase transitions in polyacetylene molecules: Equations of motion and solutions in the presence of a gate

-Since the field $\phi_c(x)$ is globally defined only modulo $\pi/\sqrt{2}$, without loss of generality we can fix its value far from the gate to one of the vacuum solutions $m \pi/\sqrt{2}$ in Eq. (\ref{eq:uniform}), where the solution is constant.
-In particular, we choose the value $\phi_c(L/2)=0$, which corresponds to $m=0$.
+Since the field $\phi_c(x)$ is globally defined only modulo $\pi/\sqrt{2}$, we can, without loss of generality, fix its value far from the gate to one of the vacuum solutions $m_c \pi/\sqrt{2}$ in Eq. (\ref{eq:uniform}), where the solution is constant.
+In particular, we choose the value $\phi_c(L/2)=0$, which corresponds to $m_c=0$.
 This choice is convenient since from Eq. (\ref{eq:phi_c_L_2}) we obtain the relation $q=N_c$, and since the integer $q$ is a property of the gate via Eq. (\ref{eq:symmetry_constraint}), we conclude that the gate is reponsible for changing the total number of the electrons in the system.
 This important property allows to interpret the integer $q$ as a $\mathbb{Z}$ topological invariant which enables the topological classification of our solutions (see Sec. \ref{sec:summary} for a more detailed discussion).

 To construct the general solution compatible with the symmetries of the system, we divide the space into three regions according to the form of the potential $V(x)$, i.e., $R_1 = (-L/2,-d/2)$, $R_2 =(-d/2,d/2)$, and $R_3 = (d/2,L/2)$, and look for the most general solution in each region.
-Since we are interested in the limit $L\rightarrow \infty$, in regions $R_1$ and $R_3$, we can use the soliton solutions of Eq. (\ref{eq: soliton_phi_c}).
+Since we are interested in the limit $L\rightarrow \infty$, in regions $R_1$ and $R_3$, we can use the soliton solutions of Eq. (\ref{eq: soliton}).
 However, a different family of solutions must be considered in region $R_2$ in order to satisfy the boundary conditions at the edges of the gate.
-In order to solve this issue, we note that besides the usual kink of Eq. (\ref{eq: soliton_phi_c}), the sine-Gordon equation Eq. (\ref{eq:sine_gordon}) admits more general solutions that are periodic with period $\vert X_k\vert$ modulo a $\pi/\sqrt{2}$ shift \cite{Manton2010}, that is,
+To that end, we note that besides the usual kink, the sine-Gordon equation (\ref{eq:sine_gordon}) admits more general solutions that are periodic with period $\vert X_k\vert$ modulo $\pi/\sqrt{2}$ \cite{Manton2010}, that is,

 Then, the most general solution in $R_2$ is